ikusteu/user_management_app/readme.md

 /webpack/ contains webpack config files for different scripts/modes

-/compile_config contains babel.config.json to be while compiling instead of root /babel.config.json which is used for dev servers and build
+/compile_config contains babel.config.json to used be while compiling instead of root /babel.config.json which is used for dev servers and build

 --folder structure of /src/ts/folder is split in: